DennisWayo/QubitMachine/README.md

 }
 ```

 Purpose: This function applies a Pauli-X gate conditionally on specific qubits to encode information in the state.
 Here, if the index of a qubit is even, it applies an X (NOT) gate, flipping the qubit’s state from |0⟩ to |1⟩ or vice versa.
-This conditional flipping allows the encoding of certain characteristics of b in Ax = b￼, since each qubit in the state vector represents a possible solution basis for x￼.
+This conditional flipping allows the encoding of certain characteristics of b in Ax = b, since each qubit in the state vector represents a possible solution basis for x.

 Relation to Ax = b: The function begins to initialize the qubits in a way that could represent components of b.
 This encoding is foundational, as it helps prepare the quantum state for further transformations in the solution.